CS5001-khoury/LivingTempatures/instructions/README.md

 > highlighting the function and rerunning as you make changes.
 It is also possible to make the
 > function only work for a couple cities, then keep adding more cities until it works in all cases.

+> [!CAUTION]
+> You cannot run the `temp_guess.py` program without first completing the functions.
+This however makes it difficult to test as you develop.
+Instead, you should run `test_temp_guess.py` or use the interactive window to test each function **as** you develop.
+Don't write the whole thing then run it, you will find it more difficult to complete.

 ## Report.md and README.md

 👉🏽 **Task**: Answer the questions in the [Report.md](../Report.md) and [README.md](../README.md) files.